wpengine/phpcompat/plugin/readme.txt

 2. Compatibility results screen

 == Changelog ==
-= 1.6.1 =
-- Fix issue on update where old files were included.

 = 1.6.0 =
 - Changed from running PHP Compatibility scans on your WordPress server to using scan data from [Tide](https://wptide.org).